AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 1. **Session logs**: The system creates a session entry log for a user when they log into Query Service and do not execute a query.
 1. **Third-part client connection logs**: A connectivity audit log is generated when a user successfully connects Query Service to a third-party client.

+See the [Audit logs overview](../../landing/governance-privacy-security/audit-logs/overview.md) for more information on how audit logs can help your organization achieve data compliance.
 <!-- Q) Does the system create a session log when a query is executed as well? -->

 ## Data usage {#data-usage}

 The data usage labeling & enforcement framework provides a uniform way across all Adobe solutions, services, and platforms to capture, communicate, and use metadata across the Adobe Experience Cloud.
 Metadata helps data controllers label data accurately and appropriately.
+See the [data usage labels overview](../../data-governance/labels/overview.md) for more information on how Adobe Experience Platform Data Governance allows you to apply data usage labels to datasets and fields

 Query Service is not directly responsible for enforcing this framework as it does not modify marketing or analytical data nor is it an activation product.